Language:

 BTech in Robotics Engineering

-For students interested in AI, machines, coding, electronics, and problem-solving, a BTech in Robotics Engineering can be a strong pathway.
 For a deeper perspective on robotics education, read Prof Andy Ruina’s interview with The Hindu.

 Robotics Engineering Scope in India